Axway/streams-open-docs/content/en/docs/install/helm-parameters-reference.md

 ---
-title: Helm parameters
+title: Helm parameters reference
-linkTitle: Helm parameters
+linkTitle: Helm parameters reference
-weight: 1
+weight: 20
 date: 2021-02-18
 description: Use the following parameters to edit your configuration.
 ---

+This page describe the Helm parameters that you can change to customize your configuration.

 ## MariaDB parameters